Brandon0427/finvero-test-server/README.md

-# Nest.js Backend Example Server
+# Nest.js Backend Finvero Test Server

 ## Description

-This repository contains the codebase for a backend server built using Nest.js, a progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
+This repository contains the codebase for a backend server built using Nest.js to interact with local Postgres DB on Docker and interact with Belvo on Sandbox Environment, a progressive Node.js framework for building efficient, reliable, and scalable server-side applications.

 ## Features